 His research has been funded by the National Science Foundation, the National Academies, the Department of Defence (Army, DARPA, TSWG), the Intelligence Community (CIA, IARPA), the Cedars-Sinai Medical Center, the Mount Sinai School of Medicine, and by the Guggenheim, Okawa, and Rothman Foundations, as well as in Canada by NSERC, CIFAR, CITO, PRECARN, ITRC, etc.

 He has served on DARPA, NSF, NIH, National Academies, and NSERC advisory committees, and on the Presidential Scientific Advisory Board of the Max Plank Institute for Informatics in Saarbrucken, Germany.
-He has served on the program committees of the major conferences in his fields of expertise, and was an Area Chair of the 2007 IEEE International Conference on Computer Vision (ICCV), Program Co-Chair of the 1998 IEEE Conference on Computer Vision and Pattern Recognition (CVPR) and the 2004 Pacific Graphics Conference (PG), Program Advisor of the 2013 IEEE International Conference on Multimedia and Expo (ICME), and Conference Co-Chair of the 2005 SIGGRAPH/EG Symposium on Computer Animation (SCA).
+He has served on the program committees of the major conferences in his fields of expertise, and was an Area Chair of the 2007 IEEE International Conference on Computer Vision (ICCV), Program Co-Chair of the 1998 IEEE Conference on Computer Vision and Pattern Recognition (CVPR) and the 2004 Pacific Graphics Conference (PG), Program Advisor of the 2013 IEEE International Conference on Multimedia and Expo (ICME), Technical Papers Advisor of the 2014 ACM SIGGRAPH Asia Conference, and Conference Co-Chair of the 2005 SIGGRAPH/EG Symposium on Computer Animation (SCA).
 He served as a Series Editor of the Springer-Verlag Lecture Notes in Computer Science and is or was a founding member of the editorial and/or advisory boards of the journals Medical Image Analysis, SIAM Journal on Imaging Sciences, Graphical Models, Videre: Journal of Computer Vision Research, Applied Mathematics Research Express, Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization, and the Journal of Computer Animation and Virtual Worlds.
 He has been a consultant to about a dozen American, Canadian, and Japanese corporations.